jquatier/jq-homeassistant/README.md

 * When arriving home, turn on entry lights for 10 minutes.
 * Disarm Arlo motion detection notifications
 * On first motion in kitchen after returning from away mode, play welcome message and bring up the main lights.
+Remind me to take out the trash, or get a package.

 ### Night